English Indian Dal Palak (100 G)

 Mindful Eating

-Eat slowly and mindfully to give your body time to process and respond to the food.
+Eat slowly and chew thoroughly to give your body time to process the food and avoid rapid spikes in blood sugar.

 Find Glucose response for your favourite foods